TheSatoLab/HK.3_short/README.md

 # HK.3_short

-A supplemental table for the GISAID EPI_SET_231110rt and EPI_SET_231111fo datasets used in the following study.
+A supplemental table for the GISAID datasets used in the following study.

 Original manuscript (bioRxiv)